panopset/src/docs/tutorials/fas21/domain.md

 | @             | A     | 127.0.0.1 |
 | fas21.com     | A     | 127.0.0.1 |
 | www.fas21.com | CNAME | fas21.com |

+Once you can ping your domain (if I have to explain ping, I'm amazed you are reading this, but hats off for diving right in I guess) you're ready to set up your server [block](block.md).